node-red/raspbian-deb-package/README.md

 Then it removes a load of crud files from all the installed dependancies - such as test, doc, samples, examples and so on.

-Finally we fetch the icon file, init scripts, and desktop file and install them.
+Finally we install the icon file, init scripts, and desktop file.

 Once this finishes the Pi should be able to run Node-RED and have an icon under menu - programming